 You have to discover what’s right for you and you should feel good about it.
 Not deprived.
 Making conscious decisions to be healthier that make you feel proud of yourself because isn’t feeling good the point?
 I think so.

-Good luck finding your Yalance, lots of love,
+Good luck finding your Yalance,

 This post is part of my Wellness Wednesday weekly feature, for more Wellness Wednesday posts click here.
 Every Wednesday there is a new wellness post at 7pm.